pusateri/canner/docs/tagger-api.rst

 Arguments
 ---------

-  There are currently no command line arguments passed to the tagger.
+  Since the taggers rely on the above environment variables, there are currently no command line arguments passed to the tagger.

 Output File Format